ki-tee/medieval-womens-medicine/pages/dmp.md

 ## Appendix A: Data Dictionary

-objectid – Identifier used to reference items within CollectionBuilder, it follows the naming convention object(0-20), filename – Name of the file including extension type given to match the objectid, title –  Descriptive name of an object as found in initial repository, creator – Title of persons responsible for object creation, date – Years that the object was made, description – Description of an object, location – Where the object is being held, source –  Link to what repository the object came from, format – Description of the format of the object and what it’s saved as, language – Three letter abbreviation of language the object is in (und = undetermined), rights – The licensing rights provided by the initial repository
+objectid – Identifier used to reference items within CollectionBuilder, it follows the naming convention object(0-20)\
+filename – Name of the file including extension type given to match the objectid\
+title –  Descriptive name of an object as found in initial repository\
+creator – Title of persons responsible for object creation\
+date – Years that the object was made\
+description – Description of an object\
+location – Where the object is being held\
+source –  Link to what repository the object came from\
+format – Description of the format of the object and what it’s saved as\
+language – Three letter abbreviation of language the object is in (und = undetermined)\
+rights – The licensing rights provided by the initial repository